Who are Companies House and HMRC?

 The role of HMRC

-Formed in 2005, Her Majesty’s Revenue & Customs (HMRC) is the UK’s tax, payments, and customs authority.
+Formed in 2005, His Majesty’s Revenue & Customs (HMRC) is the UK’s tax, payments, and customs authority.
 Informally known as ‘the tax office’, this non-ministerial government department is responsible for raising income (‘Revenue’) through the collection of taxes (‘Customs’).

 The taxes that HMRC collects, administers, and regulates include: